Tyler-Arciniaga/LeetCode-Tracker-Extension/README.md

 # LeetCode Tracker Chrome Extension

 A Chrome extension that helps you log LeetCode questions and track your progress directly in Google Sheets.
-With user authentication, the extension connects to your Google account, allowing you to securely store your data and interact with a custom Google Sheet for logging your LeetCode questions.
+The extension automatically populates a form with details from the LeetCode page, allowing you to fill in personal notes and progress before submitting it to securely store your data in a custom Google Sheet.
+With user authentication, it connects to your Google account, ensuring your information is safely stored and easily accessible.

 ## Features